dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/introduction/examining-the-edit-methods-and-edit-view.md

 The [ASP.NET MVC model binder](https://msdn.microsoft.com/library/dd410405.aspx) takes the posted form values and creates a `Movie` object that's passed as the `movie` parameter.
 The `ModelState.IsValid` verifies that the data submitted in the form can be used to modify (edit or update) a `Movie` object.
 If the data is valid, the movie data is saved to the `Movies` collection of the `db`(`MovieDBContext` instance).
 The new movie data is saved to the database by calling the `SaveChanges` method of `MovieDBContext`.
 After saving the data, the code redirects the user to the `Index` action method of the `MoviesController` class, which displays the movie collection, including the changes just made.

-As soon as the client side validation determines the value of a field is not valid, an error message is displayed.
-If you disable JavaScript, you won't have client side validation but the server will detect the posted values are not valid, and the form values will be redisplayed with error messages.
-Later in the tutorial we examine validation in more detail.
+As soon as the client-side validation determines the value of a field isn't valid, an error message is displayed.
+If JavaScript is disabled, client side validation is disabled.
+However, the server detects the posted values aren't valid, and the form values are redisplayed with error messages.

+Validation is examined in more detail later in the tutorial.

 The `Html.ValidationMessageFor` helpers in the *Edit.cshtml* view template take care of displaying appropriate error messages.